Enricomattia/nwebsite/content/Fall2021/_index.md

 ### Lectures

 There could be mistakes, use the official solutions as a reference!
 Fell free to point out any typos, mistakes, answers that are not clear.
-If you want you can check the [plan](https://drive.google.com/file/d/17XXMU_QWX_qrOJv9Nf1H_X7ZqFOyM4z-/view?usp=sharing) for the lectures (NEW!
-30/09/2021).
+If you want you can check the [plan](https://drive.google.com/file/d/1cZ2B_rIKHLPnYMgHZLI6U5iPK1Je_Y-j/view?usp=sharing) for the lectures **(NEW!
+18/11/2021)**.

 [TD1 - (Online view)](https://enricomattia.github.io/TDs/TD1.html) [(Pdf Download)](https://drive.google.com/file/d/1PX_IWlARsWwLeQpC5L6Gp6R4LquJHs-9/view?usp=sharing)